Alejoboga20/ds-algorithms-go/Chapter03/README.md

 }
 ```

-To interact with the linked list, we can create methods to add, remove, and search for nodes in the sequence.
+To interact with the linked list, we can create methods to add, iterate, remove, and search for nodes in the sequence.

 ```go
 func (linkedList *LinkedList) AddToHead(property int) {